What is a Messianic Believer?

 The term “Messianic Believer” or “Messianic Jew” has been used frequently to describe followers of Yeshua (Jesus) in Israel.
-At the same time Messianic is used to define Christian congregations in the United States that have adopted certain Jewish forms of worship.
-At ANM we know that these very different definitions may be confusing to many Christians, so I asked our Israel Regional Director, Paul Robbins, to help us understand both the term and the practice of Messianic faith.
+At the same time, Messianic is used to define Christian congregations in the United States that have adopted certain Jewish forms of worship.
+At ANM we know that these very different definitions may be confusing to many Christians, so I asked our Israel Regional Director, Paul Robbins, to help us understand both the term and the practice of the Messianic faith.

 Paul grew up in a Jewish family in New York.
 He subsequently came to a living faith in Messiah Yeshua (Christ Jesus) and has sought to help American Christians understand the biblical promises of God, the relevance of Israel (both ancient and modern), and the critical importance of Jewish-Gentile unity in Jesus.

 It depends on whom you ask.

 If you ask an American who considers himself Messianic, that person will most likely be a Gentile Christian who is interested in or even intrigued by Jewish practice, the roots of the faith, and the form of worship commonly known as Messianic.
 It may include wearing a yarmulke on the head of the man, using a tallis (prayer shawl), and dancing and waving banners.
 Most American Messianic believers will celebrate the biblical feasts on the Jewish calendar, especially Passover, and have their worship service on Saturday rather than Sunday.

 If you ask an Israeli who identifies as Messianic, that person will most likely be Jewish, although there are many Israeli Gentiles who identify as such.
 Together they make up the Body of Messiah in Israel.

 Because they live within Jewish culture, Hebrew customs and language are not add-ons (as they might be in the U.S.); they are part of the Messianic Jew’s core identity.